imlauer/imlauer.github.io/just_tty.md

     *   You need to use `GPM` to have mouse support in the TTY: `sudo systemctl start gpm`.

 *   **Copy and Paste Text from Graphical Browser:**
-    *   This is the solution I use I'm sure there's better: I use `privatebin`, to copy text (e.g., from `qutebrowser`), paste it into `privatebin`, and then save the paste to a file.
+    *   This is the solution I use I'm sure there's better: I use `butterfly` a web terminal, to copy text (e.g., from `qutebrowser`), paste it into `vim` in  butterfly.

 My current alias for web-browsing: